nate-thegrate/vegan-chef/recipes/side dish/dinner rolls.md

 ### directions:

-Combine all ingredients and mix, either in a bread machine or by hand, and let rise for about an hour.
+Combine all ingredients and mix, either in a bread machine or by hand, and let rise for about 90 minutes.

 Cut dough into 24 rolls.
 Roll them up and stick them on a pan in the oven.